-4. Encourage telecommunications monopoles or towers-particularly lattice-frame telecommunications towers in areas planned or zoned for nonresidential uses, especially industrial areas-when such facilities comply with the requirements of the Zoning Ordinance.
+- 4. Encourage telecommunications monopoles or towers particularly lattice-frame telecommunications towers in areas planned or zoned for nonresidential uses, especially industrial areas when such facilities comply with the requirements of the Zoning Ordinance.
 Discourage monopoles in industrial areas to ensure that adequate capacity exists on each new tower for several telecommunications providers.
-If a telecommunications tower is proposed in a residential area, encourage the use of monopoles, utility poles or other similar structures less than 100 feet tall.
+If a telecommunications tower is proposed in a residential area, encourage the use of monopoles, utility poles or other similar structures less than 100 feet tall. - 5.
+Prohibit monopoles or towers in historic districts, and ensure that telecommunications structures do not unduly impact important views from the Manassas National Battlefield Park, Prince William Forest Park, Bristoe Station Battlefield, County Registered Historic

-- 5. Prohibit monopoles or towers in historic districts, and ensure that telecommunications structures do not unduly impact important views from the Manassas National Battlefield Park, Prince William Forest Park, Designated Cultural Resources (DCR) sites, or views along County gateways and gateway corridors, as suggested by the Economic Development Chapter and the Strategic Plan.
-Require substantial setbacks from historically significant areas-as determined on a case-by-case basis-and focus on visibility as the primary determinant of appropriateness. - 6.
-Measure setbacks of new telecommunications monopoles or towers (not including replacement towers) from the ultimate rights-of-way reflected in the Thoroughfare Plan.
+Sites (CRHS) sites, or views along County gateways and gateway corridors, as suggested by the Economic Development Chapter and the Strategic Plan.
+Require substantial setbacks from historically significant areas - as determined on a case-by-case basis - and focus on visibility as the primary determinant of appropriateness.

+- 6. Measure setbacks of new telecommunications monopoles or towers (not including replacement towers) from the ultimate rights-of-way reflected in the Thoroughfare Plan.
 Encourage a one-to-one setback (one foot for every foot of structure height) of monopoles or towers from parkways and a 200-foot setback for other streets. - 7.
-Encourage a two-to-one setback (two feet for every foot of structure height) of telecommunications monopoles and towers from adjoining dwellings.
+Encourage a two-to-one setback (two feet for every foot of structure height) of telecommunications monopoles and towers from adjoining properties that are zoned agricultural or residential.
 Focus on visibility as the primary determinant of appropriateness in residential areas.
 Ensure that ground-based equipment in residential areas is limited in size and designed in keeping with the character of the area.
-Also, ensure that antennas are mounted close to the supporting structure and designed to minimize visibility. - 8.
-Amend the Zoning Ordinance to require a two-to-one setback for new residences abutting or adjacent to an existing telecommunications monopole or tower. - 9.
-At a minimum, utilize the standards of the Zoning Ordinance to mitigate the visual impact of new telecommunications monopoles or towers and associated equipment-including equipment buildings or permanent buildings that may adversely impact adjacent and nearby developments.
-This includes adherence to the 15-foot wide buffer requirements around the perimeter of public facilities unless a greater buffer width is required as part of a special use permit or for other reasons.
-Allow reduction or elimination of buffers in specific circumstances only where the buffer is not practical or appropriate or can be achieved by alternative compliance.
+Also, ensure that antennas are mounted close to the supporting structure and designed to minimize visibility. - At a minimum, utilize the standards of the Zoning Ordinance to mitigate the visual 8. impact of new telecommunications monopoles or towers and associated equipment - including equipment buildings or permanent buildings that may adversely impact adjacent and nearby developments.
+This includes adherence to the 15-foot wide buffer requirements around the perimeter of public facilities - unless a greater buffer width is required as part of a special use permit or for other reasons.
+Allow reductions or elimination of buffers in specific circumstances only where the buffer is not practical or appropriate or can be achieved by alternative compliance.
 Allow alternatives to the street and dwelling setbacks, cited above, for privately-owned telecommunications monopoles and towers as allowed by the Zoning Ordinance through the special use permit process, and with regards to the unique constraints and demands of the County's public safety radio system.
-In considering a proposed site for a monopole or tower, mitigating measures-such as mature vegetation, topography, line of sight studies, and sighting facilities behind existing buildings-should be factored in making determinations of consistency with this Chapter.
+In considering a proposed site for a monopole or tower, mitigating measures - such as mature vegetation, topography, line of sight studies, and sighting facilities behind existing buildings - should be factored in making determinations of consistency with this Chapter.
 In considering the proposed site of ground-mounted satellite dish antennas, the nature of the surrounding area, the size of the dish or dishes, and number of proposed dishes should be factored in making determinations of consistency with this chapter.